 Practice your presentation over and over again.
 Pay close to attention to your voice, posture and eye contact.
 Speak loudly with emotion, stand up straight, and make sure to look people in the eye for two to three seconds.
 It’s proven that practice makes perfect and you will lessen your anxiety with substantial preparation.
 Be sure to pace out your speech so you don’t speak too quickly, and memorize only your intro and conclusion so that the bulk of the presentation has a conversational tone.
 Also, consider investing in a professional speaking coach who can help you realize your weaknesses and will offer advice on how to strengthen your presentation skills.

 Be willing to put in the effort to become more confident in your speaking skills.
 Be authentic, passionate and genuine to capture your audience and deliver a strong message.
-Plus, it’s ok to ‘fake it ’till you make it’ — just keep practicing and you will ultimately become an empowered speaker.
+Appreciate your own abilities and qualities — just keep practicing and you will ultimately become an empowered speaker.